MichaIng/DietPi-Docs/docs/usage.md

 ### Options within the file

 The options are generally described within the file itself.
 Basically see the file contents for details about the configuration options.
 Below, only the most important options are listed.
-For further options go into the file `dietpi.txtb` itself.
+For further options go into the file `dietpi.txt` itself.

 #### Network configuration

 To achieve the basic network configuration the following options shall be taken into account:

-- Run with WiFi: AUTO_SETUP_NET_WIFI_ENABLED, AUTO_SETUP_NET_WIFI_COUNTRY_CODE in combination with `dietpi-wifi.txtc`
+- Run with WiFi: AUTO_SETUP_NET_WIFI_ENABLED, AUTO_SETUP_NET_WIFI_COUNTRY_CODE in combination with `dietpi-wifi.txt`
 - Use a static IP address: AUTO_SETUP_NET_USESTATIC, AUTO_SETUP_NET_STATIC_IP, AUTO_SETUP_NET_STATIC_MASK, AUTO_SETUP_NET_STATIC_GATEWAY, AUTO_SETUP_NET_STATIC_DNS, AUTO_SETUP_DHCP_TO_STATIC
 - Usage of a proxy server: CONFIG_PROXY_ADDRESS, CONFIG_PROXY_PORT, CONFIG_PROXY_USERNAME, CONFIG_PROXY_PASSWORD